 Negotiate Favorable Terms with Your Suppliers

 The key is to negotiate favorable terms with your suppliers that allow your dating to more closely align with your inventory turnover.
-For example, if you have an inventory turn of 4.0 (meaning you turn your inventory over completely 4 times per year) then if you had 90 days dating you would actually not be paying for the merchandise until you sold it.
+For example, if you have an inventory turn of 4.0 (meaning you turn your inventory over completely four times per year) then if you had 90 days dating you would actually not be paying for the merchandise until you sold it.

-This is the secret that has traditionally been reserved for the large national retailers, but today, even the small independent can get dating on their purchases.
+This is the secret that has traditionally been reserved for large national retailers, but today, even small independent stores can get dating on their purchases.
 Granted the dating is reflective of sales rate, meaning the more merchandise you buy from a vendor the more likely they are to work with you on the terms.
 So don't expect every vendor to respond yes when you ask for dating on your purchases.

 Another consideration on terms is the % discount you can receive for early payment.
 For example, if you have an invoice that is 2% Net 30, then this means that you have 30 days to pay and if you pay on time, you can deduct 2% from the cost of the invoice as savings.
 More likely you will see terms like Net 30, 2% 15 meaning if you wait for 30 days to pay, then you owe the full amount, but if you pay in 15 days, you can deduct the 2%.